mcdaley/mcdaley-blog/README.md

 - [x] See if I can place assets in '/static' and refer via '/static/'
 - [x] Add favicons and images so I can identify the tab on my browser
 - [x] Add links to previous and next blog entries
-- [] Add **Netlify** plugin and deploy production version of the site
+- [x] Add **Netlify** plugin and deploy production version of the site
-- [] Link www.mcdaley.com to Netlify page, so I can add to my resume
+- [x] Link www.mcdaley.com to Netlify page
+- [] Dynamically change <title> and <meta name="og:title"> tags on every page, "mcdaley.com: Mike Daley Product Manager and Software Developer", "mcdaley.com: About Mike Daley", "mcdaley.com: Blog Title", ...
 - [] Add **Contact** section with a form to email me
 - [] Add **Comments** section to blog posts
 - [] Add "404 page not found" page
 - [] Use MouseEnter and MouseLeave events to change CSS for next and previous post links
+- [] Update json-ld to look for Mike or Michael for my first name
+- [] Add my resume with logos (use LinkedIn profile)
 - [x] Copy the font styles in the example blog link that I have on my laptop
 - [] Create standard text formatting in the website.
 - [] Refactor the social icons in the Footer to the BloggerInfoSocialIcons